ryan4yin/nixos-and-flakes-book/docs/preface.md

 If anyone finds anything incorrect or have any questions / suggestions, just let me know about it by opening an issue or joining the discussion on [GitHub Discussions](https://github.com/ryan4yin/nixos-and-flakes-book/discussions).
 I'm happy to continue improving the content of this book.

 The reason why I wrote this little book was only because no one in the community did it for me, who was a beginner at the time, so I chose to do it myself.
-Even though I knew I could make mistakes, it was much better than do nothing.
+Even though I knew I could make mistakes, it's much better than do nothing.

 My hope is that this book can help more people, enabling them to experience the joys of NixOS.
 Hope you like it!